 Stafford splits the poem into three stanzas, each measuring five lines.
 There is no rhyme scheme within the poem, the use of enjambment and caesura manipulating the flow of different lines.
-Due to this, there is no consistency within length of line or stanza in terms of metrical rhythm.
+Due to this, there is no consistency within the length of the line or stanza in terms of metrical rhythm.
 The lack of constraint within the poem could be symbolic of the message of the poem, with Stafford letting go of conventionality.
 Indeed, the poet urges the reader to begin ‘Cutting Loose’, something he then displays through his structurally free poem.

 One technique that Stafford employs when writing Cutting Loose is enjambment.
-In doing this, the meter of the line flows quickly on to the next without interruption.
+In doing this, the meter of the line flows quickly onto the next without interruption.
 This allows the poem to flow freely where enjambment is used.
 Also, when then paired with a caesura in the following sentence, Stafford places great metrical stress before the caesura, with the flowing rhythm suddenly stopped.

-Cutting Loose Analysis
+Analysis of Cutting Loose

 Sometimes from sorrow, for no reason,

 Within the first line, Stafford uses a caesura to emphasizes the preceding word, ‘sorrow’.
 This is the central emotion that Stafford is rallying against, defining his argument in the first line of the poem.
 The sibilance across ‘Sometimes from sorrow’ draws upon this sense of sadness, the slow ’s’ sounds that reverberate across the opening line sets the initially melancholic tone of Cutting Loose.